GabrielMoreau/uvmat-doc/help/README.md

 Differerent types of field cells are identified for processing and plotting.
 This identification is performed by the function _find_field_cells.m_ which first groups the variables into cells sharing common array dimensions, determines their spatial dimension, and idendify the following types of field cells, corresponding to the different kinds of data griding described in [wiki:#a5.1Gridingofdata section 5.1]

-* *Dimension variables:* these are unique unidimensional variable arrays corresponding to a given dimension, leading to a cell with a single variable, dimension 1.
+- *Dimension variables*: these are unique unidimensional variable arrays corresponding to a given dimension, leading to a cell with a single variable, dimension 1.
   This is interpreted as the set of coordinate values associated with this dimension.
   An alternative possibility, suitable for a coordiante with a constant grid mesh, is a variable array with two values with the same name as a dimension: it then specifies the lower and upper bounds of the coordinate.
-* *Field cell with structured coordinates:* this is a cell of several variable(s) sharing the same set of dimensions associated with variables
+- *Field cell with structured coordinates*: this is a cell of several variable(s) sharing the same set of dimensions associated with variables
   (additional dimension may indicate for instance a vector component, not associated with a coordinate).
-* *Field cell with unstructured coordinates:* this is a cell of variables sharing the same set of unstructured coordinates, indicated by the attribute Role=coord_x, coord_y, coord_z.
+- *Field cell with unstructured coordinates*: this is a cell of variables sharing the same set of unstructured coordinates, indicated by the attribute Role=coord_x, coord_y, coord_z.
-* *Thin plate shell (tps) field cell:* represents an (unstructured) set of coordinates and tps weights in a way suitable for tps interpolation.
+- *Thin plate shell (tps) field cell*: represents an (unstructured) set of coordinates and tps weights in a way suitable for tps interpolation.

 The field structure is furthermore indicated by using appropriate names for dimensions, but this is only for documentation, without use in processing functions (except for coordinate dimensions denoting coordinate range, see above).
 The following conventions are used:

-* coord_1,_2,_3: dimension with the same name as a coordinate variable array (coordinate dimension).
+- coord_1,_2,_3: dimension with the same name as a coordinate variable array (coordinate dimension).
-* 'nb_coord': denotes the space dimension for vector components.
+- 'nb_coord': denotes the space dimension for vector components.
-* 'nb_coord_j', 'nb_coord_i': denotes the space dimensions for the two tensor components.
+- 'nb_coord_j', 'nb_coord_i': denotes the space dimensions for the two tensor components.
-* 'rgb' : denotes the dimension of the color component in a true color image.
+- 'rgb' : denotes the dimension of the color component in a true color image.
-* 'nb_point' or 'nb_vec' (for vectors) denotes the set of positions with unstructured coordinates.
+- 'nb_point' or 'nb_vec' (for vectors) denotes the set of positions with unstructured coordinates.
-* 'nb_tps': dimension of the index for the tps centres.
+- 'nb_tps': dimension of the index for the tps centres.
-* 'nb_subdomain' denotes the dimension for the subdomain index for tps coefficients.
+- 'nb_subdomain' denotes the dimension for the subdomain index for tps coefficients.

 ## 6 - Projection objects